intel-analytics/BigDL-2.x/pyzoo/zoo/examples/textclassification/README.md

 __Remark__: Due to some permission issue, this example cannot be run on Windows platform.

-## Install or download Analytics Zoo:
+## Install or download Analytics Zoo
 Follow the instructions [here](https://analytics-zoo.github.io/master/#PythonUserGuide/install/) to install analytics-zoo via __pip__ or __download the prebuilt package__.